1coderookie/KobraGoNeoInsights/docs/index.md

 ??? info "Information"

-    Like "Informations about nozzles in general."
+    Like "Information about nozzles in general."

 ??? example "Instruction"